 Close inactive tabs automatically after a certain time has passed

-Tab Wrangler is brilliant for tab-addicts, but bear in mind that it doesn't save the state of a page, so if you've been working on something in a web app or form, it'll be lost.
-Unless you've used Lazarus, that is – see above.
+Tab Wrangler is brilliant for tab-addicts, but bear in mind that it doesn't save the state of a page, so if you've been working on something in a web app or form, it will be lost when the tab is closed.

 Grab a whole web page with a single click and download it as a JPG